 Taylor and Allport had yet to experience similar stresses.
 They were enthusiastic, prepared to take risks and push the limits of possibility.
 To ‘vary the monotony of practice landings,’ Allport decided to see how high the ‘old Maurice Farman’ could fly:

-He felt some some difficulty with his breathing.
+He felt some difficulty with his breathing.
 Could he get to 6,000 and still breathe properly?

 After picking up his ‘little brown’ Pup with 66 squadron, Taylor began to get a feel for its flying characteristics.
 Pilots had been told not to loop-the-loop these aircraft.
 The wings (reportedly) would come off due to a structural weakness.
 Taylor decided to risk it all.
 He had to disprove this theory one way or the other…at 6,000 ft he made the decision:

-He practiced a few more times before doing six loops over the aerodrome ‘just showing off, I guess.’
+He practised a few more times before doing six loops over the aerodrome ‘just showing off, I guess.’

 Taylor and the other RFC pilots would need every trick possible.
 Their ‘Pups’ were out-classed in every department by the German Albatros scouts, except aerial acrobatics.